Sign up for our monthly e-news to get the latest on advocacy issues from NRMA and our supporters.

 Under the pump: kids, servos and what to do

-The recent hot weather has added a new dimension to the ongoing fuel debate: what do you do if you have children with you when you pull into a service station?
+The return of hot weather has reignited a fiery debate: what do you do if you have children with you when you pull into a service station?

 NSW law doesn’t offer a definitive answer: under the Children and Young Persons (Care and Protection) ACT 1998 - Section 231 legislation, it is only an offence to leave a child or young person in a car if it is judged likely the minor would be left emotionally distressed or physically impaired.

 While it is ultimately a question of perception, it could be the difference between leaving a child in a shaded area while immediately paying an attendant compared to leaving the baby in an unshaded area while queueing up to pay.

 Interestingly, far more NRMA Members would be prepared to leave their children in the car under this scenario than in any other situation.

 While 85 per cent of respondents to our 2015 survey on keys locked in cars said they have never left a child alone in a car, 13 per cent said they have done so to pay for petrol compared to only 2 per cent for general purchases and picking up or dropping off other kids.

 Nearly one-third of respondents also said they would regard paying for petrol as being an acceptable excuse for leaving a child alone in a car, again well ahead of other categories.

 Respondents to our Facebook post on leaving children in hot cars were split on the issue, with one Member who reported berating a man for doing so being challenged by a young mum about how difficult the situation is for parents.

 “Maybe you could have offered to help ... try filling up while holding a three-year-old’s hand,” Michelle O said.